Easter Chick Deviled Eggs are a festive and fun snack. They are deliciously easy to make. This recipe is a great way to use leftover Easter Eggs.

 How long do hard boiled eggs keep?

-Hard boiled eggs are good, refrigerated, for up to one week (no more)!
+Hard boiled eggs are good refrigerated for up to one week; BUT no more!
 Learn More

-Have more leftover Easter Eggs to use?
+More Leftover Egg Recipes: Have more leftover Easter Eggs to use?
 Try turning them into a grilled egg and cheese sandwich!
+It’s another deliciously easy recipe to try…